R. Madhavan: 2015–present: Comeback

-2018–present: Recent work and upcoming projects

-Madhavan next worked on a web series for Amazon titled Breathe, which was released in January 2018.
-Madhavan later revealed that he was initially sceptical of the web series format, but was "totally blown away" by the script of the series by Mayank Sharma and decided to accept to work on the project, despite his commitments for the shoot of Vikram Vedha.
+Madhavan next worked on a web series for Amazon titled Breathe alongside Amit Sadh, which was released in January 2018.
+Madhavan later revealed that he was initially sceptical of the web series format, but was "totally blown away" by the script of the series and decided to accept to work on the project, despite his commitments for the shoot of Vikram Vedha.
 For Breathe, Madhavan studied his own experience as a father besides researching the complexities surrounding organ donation.
 In the series, he played Danny Mascarenhas, a soccer coach and the father of a young boy with cystic fibrosis, who will die in six months unless he has a lung transplant.
 Madhavan received positive reviews for his portrayal, with film critic Subhash K. Jha writing "As Danny, Madhavan expresses grief, rage, frustration, guilt, repentance and self-destruction with measured excellence" and that "this is a showcase for an actor at the peak of his power" and "boy, does Madhavan embrace the opportunity".
 Similarly, a critic from the New Indian Express wrote "Madhavan is in form in a potentially compelling thriller", and a reviewer from the International Business Times wrote he "shows a range of emotions" in "a smooth, beautiful way".

 His first full-length role in a Telugu film was through Savyasachi (2018), where he portrayed the antagonist in a cast headlined by Naga Chaitanya.
 Despite the film's average response at the box office, Madhavan won positive reviews for his performance, with a critic noting his "impressive performance" was the "saving grace of the film".
 Following an extended guest appearance in the Hindi film Zero (2018) alongside Shahrukh Khan and Anushka Sharma, Madhavan appeared in the bilingual thriller film Nishabdham, which was shot entirely in Seattle.
 The film began as a silent film, before the makers chose to insert dialogue and create Tamil and Telugu versions.

-In 2021, he played a role in Maara (2021) with debut filmmaker Dhilip Kumar, followed by Rocketry: The Nambi Effect (2022), a biopic on rocket scientist Nambi Narayanan that he both directed in and starred in.
+In 2021, he played the title role in Maara (2021), garnering positive reviews for his portrayal of a vagabond artist from Kochi.